-Under this scenario, the District would be dissolved, the successor agency would assume the remaining debt on the General Obligation bonds, and it is assumed the Corporation would continue to operate the hospital.
-Therefore, the public service cost would be "substantially the same" for these expenses as currently.
+Under this scenario, the District would be dissolved, the successor agency would assume the remaining debt on the General Obligation bonds, and it is assumed the Corporation would continue to operate the hospital, although another health care organization could purchase the facility and assume operations.

-Contributions toward community benefits and the transfer of surplus District funds, representing nearly 60 percent of total contributions to the Corporation during the past five years, would clearly represent a decline in hospital income going forward and community benefits could potentially decline, unless the Corporation chose to continue contributing at current or increased levels from other sources of funds.
+Contributions toward community benefits and the transfer of surplus District cash, representing nearly 60 percent of total contributions to the Corporation during the past five years, would clearly represent a decline in hospital income going forward and community benefits could potentially decline, unless the Corporation chose to continue contributing at current or increased levels from other sources of funds.
 Two other factors related to these transfers should also be recognized by LAFCo:

 - 1. The contributions to community benefits, amounting to 19.2% of the total contributions made by the District, have generally gone toward programs that support the Hospital's general mission of providing healthcare services to the broader region.
 With dissolution, District residents would no longer be paying taxes to support community benefit services that are presently available to residents and non-residents alike. - 2.
-Similarly, a substantial portion of the transfers (47.6%) have been used to support the general operations of the Hospital, and have allowed the Corporation to accumulate surplus net assets sufficient to purchase Los Gatos Hospital and expand the Corporation service territory, well outside of the District boundaries and Sphere of Influence.
+Similarly, a substantial portion of the transfers (47.6%) have been used for capital improvements at the Hospital, due to factors related to the Gann Appropriation Limit, and have allowed the Corporation to accumulate surplus net assets sufficient to purchase Los Gatos Hospital and expand the Corporation service territory, well outside of the District boundaries and Sphere of Influence.
 Based on the service review, at most, 43 percent of inpatient services and 54 percent of emergency services are provided to District residents.
 As with community benefits, District residents would no longer be paying taxes to support the general operations of the Hospital that are presently available to residents and non-residents alike.

-Based on these factors, in accordance with Government Code Section 56881(b)(1), public service costs are likely to be less than or substantially similar to the costs of alternative means of providing service under a dissolution alternative.
 Although the total property tax burden would not be reduced for District residents, property tax receipts would be reapportioned to other jurisdictions within the District's tax rate areas, resulting in additional resources for police, fire, schools and other services provided to District residents.